Home » SQL Interview Questions and Answers

 This query would return all rows where column1 is equal to ‘value’.
 You can use a variety of operators in the WHERE clause, such as =, <, >, <=, >=, and LIKE, to specify different types of conditions.

-You May Also Like : OS Interview Questions and Answers
+You May Also Like : JavaScript Interview Questions and Answers

 7. How do you insert a new row into a table?